 If you are an Expatriate, due to the nature of the product you have chosen, a set of transfers of your information to countries outside of the UK may be required.
-Our lawful basis for these transfers are because they are necessary to implement precontractual measures and for the performance of a contract between you and Paragon.
+Our lawful basis for these transfers is because they are necessary to implement precontractual measures and for the performance of a contract between you and Paragon.

 If you chose not to give personal information

 We may need to collect personal information by law, under the terms of a contract we have with you.
 If you chose not to give us this personal information it may delay, or prevent us from meeting our obligations.
 It may also mean that we cannot perform services needed to run your accounts.
 It could mean that we cancel a product or service that you have with us.